sagemathinc/cowasm/README.md

 ~/cowasm$ ./bin/rebuild-all
 ```

-This does `make clean,` pulls the latest code, builds it, then runs the full test suite.
-This is currently the only safe way to update your dev environment to a new version, since just running `make` after doing a `git pull` might not properly detect all changes \(since things can be very subtle\).
+This does `make clean,` pulls the latest code, then runs the full build and test suite.
 Fortunately, `zig` caches a lot of build artificats, so subsequent builds are faster.

 **NOTE/WARNING:** Zig's cache is in `~/.cache/zig` and it can get HUGE.
 As far as I can tell, I think it just grows and grows without bound \(it's not an LRU cache\), and I think there are no tools to "manage" it besides just `rm -rf` it periodically.

 #### What is tested?

-Note that running `make test` at the top level of `python-wasm` does NOT run the **full** test suite of every package, since it takes quite a while and there are **still some failing tests**, since CoWasm doesn't support enough of what Python expects.
+Note that running `make test` at the top level does NOT run the **full** test suite of every package, since it takes quite a while and there are **still some failing tests**, since CoWasm doesn't support enough of what Python expects.
 It does run a large supported subset of the cpython test suite \(it's the part that I got to pass so far, which is over 80%\).
 As an example, the sympy test suite is massive, takes a very long time to run, and doesn't even work for me natively; instead, we just run a handful of small tests to ensure sympy is working at all.
 Similarly, for Cython, we run all their demos, but not the full test suite.
 A longer term goal of CoWasm is to support a second more thorough testing regime that runs the full test suite of each package.
 There will likely always be issues due to WASM not being a multiuser POSIX system, but it's good to know what those issues are!

 You can also use the WebAssembly Python REPL directly on the command line.